We use 50% of the plastic only once! I put together this list of products to help you reduce plastic waste while traveling.

 Like many countries in Latin America, it is not advisable to drink the water in Cuba.

-In fact, most locals do not drink the water and either boil it, add chemicals to sterilize or have some sort of filtration system in their home.
+In fact, most locals do not drink the water and either boil it, add chemicals to sterilize or have some filtration system in their homes.

 Although Cuba claims to recycle, most of the plastic ends up in the garbage bin and never arriving at recycling plants.

 It is perfect for traveling as it holds 23 ounces and is very durable.
 The LifeStraw is ideal because the filter is in the water bottle, meaning you don’t need to bring around a UV pen or anything else.

 It is a reusable BPA-free plastic with a 2-stage activated carbon filter.
 Not only does it remove almost all (to be technical 99.9999%) of waterborne bacteria and protozoan parasites, it does so without chemicals and iodine.

 And for those that have issues with the taste of water, it reduces the taste of chlorine and door without an aftertaste.

 The company has pledged that for every bottle purchased; it will provide clean water to a child for a year.

 Recommended by Ayngelina from BaconisMagic